twitter-archive/recess/README.md

 - --compress - compress your compiled code.
 - --config - accepts a path, which specifies a json config object
 - --stripColors - removes color from output (useful when logging)
+- --watch - watch filesystem for changes, useful when compiling Less projects
 - --noIDs - doesn't complain about using IDs in your stylesheets
 - --noJSPrefix - doesn't complain about styling `.js-` prefixed classnames
 - --noOverqualifying - doesn't complain about overqualified selectors (ie: `div#foo.bar`)